 Throughout your career it's wise to take an active interest in your retirement plan.
 That's why the Retirement Agency offers a number of resources to keep you informed of benefit matters affecting you now and in the future.
 You may access your account online by using the mySRPS secure access participant portal.
 Please see our website at sra.maryland.gov for more information.
-The Retirement Agency creates an annual Personal Statement of Benefits for you each fall, and publishes newsletters, The Mentor for members and the Retiree News & Notes for retirees.
+The Retirement Agency publishes newsletters, The Mentor for members and the Retiree News & Notes for retirees.
 You may also reach a retirement benefits specialist at 410-625-5555 or toll-free at 1-800-492-5909 with any questions you have.